 RUSM expects that each student admitted will be capable of completing the full curriculum of required courses, clerkships, and electives under the established RUSM policies.
-All students and applicants must be capable of meeting the RUSM Technical Standards (as outlined in the Technical Standards section of the Student Handbook) with or without reasonable accommodation, at each stage of their medical education.
+All students and applicants must be capable of meeting the RUSM Technical Standards (as outlined in the Technical Standards section of this Student Handbook) with or without reasonable accommodation, at each stage of their medical education.
 Our goal at RUSM is to provide equal opportunity without undermining the integrity of any course, clerkship, or program.
 Requests for accommodation should be made as soon as the need is known and within the guidelines described here.
-Requests are processed in Foundations of Medicine and Clinical Sciences by the appropriate Accommodation Coordinator in the Office for Student Affairs.
+Requests are processed in Medical Sciences and Clinical Sciences by the appropriate Accommodation Coordinator in the Office for Student Affairs.

 Accommodation Request Packet

 The Accommodation Request packet may be downloaded from the Portal or can be obtained from the Accommodations Coordinator at RUSMAccommodations@RossU.edu.
 Students should review the packet carefully to understand of all the requirements.
 Further, it is important to ensure that all components of the packet have been completed, including all supporting documents, are submitted to the Accommodations Coordinator.
 Incomplete or missing documentation may delay the evaluation and final determination of the request.

 RUSM reserves the right to request additional documentation.
 RUSM reserves the right to determine which tests are acceptable for diagnosis and requires that standardized tests are based on adult norms.

 It is the sole responsibility of the person applying for accommodation to ensure the timely submission of any required documentation and to ensure their treatment provider provides all necessary information.